Albert-Aiqi-Zhang/Pathfinding-Algorithm-Visualizer/README.md

 G: Greedy best-first search algorithm

 ### Choose Mazes
-You can draw walls by drag the mouse, or use the maze generator.
+You can draw walls by dragging the mouse, or use the maze generator.

 M: generate random maze
 H: generate horizontally biased maze